By CVO Staff

 #17 – Evanston, IL

-Affectionately referred to as “E-town” by locals, Evanston is located in northern Illinois, just 12 miles from downtown Chicago.
-Its beautiful Lake Michigan beaches as well as ice skating and sledding venues ensure there are plenty of recreational opportunities for residents and visitors year round.
+Affectionately referred to as “E-town” by locals, Evanston is located in northern Illinois.
+In fact, this top college town is situated just 12 miles from downtown Chicago.
+Its beautiful Lake Michigan beaches as well as ice skating and sledding venues ensure there are plenty of recreational opportunities for the student population and visitors year-round.
 Evanston is also home to one of the biggest arts communities in the state of Michigan, thanks to its many museums, art galleries, and theaters.
-The city is widely known for its environmental practices, including its award-winning Climate Action Plan and offshore wind farm.
+The city is widely known for its environmental practices.
+This includes its award-winning Climate Action Plan and offshore wind farm plan.
 The Evanston Environmental Association hosts an annual Green Living Festival to celebrate and encourage sustainability.

 Colleges: Northwestern University

 The town of Claremont, California is located just 30 miles east of downtown Los Angeles.
 This college town is known for its quaint, tree-lined streets and historic buildings.
 It has been referred to as “The City of Trees and PhDs” because of its vast tree population and the number of residents with doctoral degrees.
 With a population of approximately 35,000, Claremont is a small, quiet town with not only a high student population, but a collection of retirement communities as well.
 CNN Money has recognized Claremont as the fifth best place to live in the country, thanks to its strong and diversified economy.
 It has consistently been a winner of the National Arbor Day Association’s Tree City USA award.
 It is home to renowned liberal arts college, Claremont McKenna.

 Colleges: Claremont McKenna College, Claremont Graduate University, Harvey Mudd College, Keck Graduate Institute of Applied Life Sciences, Pitzer College, Pomona College, Scripps College, and Claremont School of Theology